nilKanth246/janny/README.md

 # Janny - A basic Discord moderation bot [Under Construction]

 This is bot includes basic functionalities required for a Discord moderation bot.
-Feel free to clone this repo and modify the code as per your liking
+Feel free to clone this repo and modify the code.

 ## Moderation commands and features: